 All schedules times are approximate.
 Timetables and other information on this page are subject to change.
 We make every effort to post an accurate schedule; however, travel times may change as a result of summer festivities and traffic conditions including road construction and inclement weather.
 Please allow for extra travel time during these instances.

-All shuttles are wheelchair-accessible and registered service animals are permitted.
-Please note that lab chemicals and lab equipment containing chemicals (e.g. vials, beakers, etc.) are not permitted on the NU shuttles.
+All shuttles are wheelchair-accessible and service animals are permitted.
+Please note that lab chemicals and lab equipment containing chemicals (e.g. vials, beakers, etc.) are not permitted on shuttles.

-Shuttles are a free service for University students, faculty and staff, with presentation of a valid WildCARD or Guest Wristband.
-Some routes also accept Garrett-Evangelical ID cards and NU ID cards for contractors, student spouse/partners, and temp/part-time employees.
+Shuttles are a free service for University students, faculty, and staff, with presentation of a valid Wildcard or Guest Wristband.
+Some routes also accept Garrett-Evangelical ID cards and University ID cards for contractors, student spouse/partners, and temp/part-time employees.

 Guest Wristbands are available for Northwestern University business guests to ride the Intercampus Shuttle during non-commuting hours.

-- Wristbands are intended for guests of NU faculty and staff visiting campus on official university business.
+- Wristbands are for guests of Northwestern faculty and staff visiting campus on official university business.

 - Each wristband costs $2.

-Please note: Department letters will no longer be accepted to ride the Intercampus Shuttle; wristbands must be used.
-To submit your wristband request to University Services electronically, download the Shuttle Wristband Request Form (pdf).
+Please note: Department letters are not accepted to ride the Intercampus Shuttle; wristbands must be used.
+Submit the Shuttle Wristband Request Form to request wristbands.
 If this wristband will not meet your needs, please contact us at firstname.lastname@example.org or call 312-503-8129.

 Large groups on the shuttles

-If you need to travel with a group of six or more people at a time on one of the shuttles, please contact Shuttle Services at 3-4147 or email@example.com.
+If you need to travel with a group of six or more people at a time on one of the shuttles, please contact Transportation Services at 312-503-4147 or email@example.com.
 Due to shuttle capacity issues, we encourage the use of alternative transportation for large groups.
 We serve the entire campus community and our routes are based on average ridership levels.
-Shuttle services also offers Charter Services for a fee.
+Transportation Services offers Charter Services to assist you.

-- Have the required ID or shuttle credential ready when boarding the shuttle bus.
+- Have the required ID or shuttle credential ready when boarding the shuttle.
 This ensures that the shuttle will remain on schedule and not delay fellow passengers.
 Drivers are instructed to be firm on the ID policy.

 - Allow passengers to exit before boarding the bus.
 If you stand to the left of the door, passengers can disembark to the right, and it will reduce boarding time.